awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

 ### Custom Classifier Values in AWS Glue<a name="classifier-values-xml"></a>

 When you define an XML classifier, you supply the following values to AWS Glue to create the classifier\.
+The classification field of this classifier is set to `xml`\.

 **Name**
 Name of the classifier\.